Frequently Asked Questions

 Can I drive myself home after the procedure?

 No. You must have a driver over the age of 18 to drive you home after the procedure.
-You cannot use public transportation or a taxi.
+You cannot use public transportation, a taxi or Uber.
 If your driver decides to leave, they must leave a phone number where they can be reached in case of any emergency.
 They will be called an hour before the conclusion of your procedure.

-If you cannot find a driver, we usually refer patients to STAT Medical Transport Shuttle Service.
+If you cannot find a driver, we usually refer patients to Exceptional Medical Transport Service.
 For a fee, they can do a one-way or two-way trip.
 You have to call at least one day before to make arrangements, and you should also call to discuss the fee schedule.
-STAT Medical Transport’s phone number is (856) 627-0400.
+Exceptional Medical Transport Service’s phone number is (856) 809-9500.
 If you do not have a driver, your procedure will be canceled.

 When is the last time I can eat and drink?